Free Printable: Low Carb & Keto Food ListGet It Now

 Wishing their was a low carb spicy tuna roll option at your favorite sushi restaurant?!
-Look no further, this ahi tuna poke bowl recipe with spicy mayo gives you all the spicy tuna flavor you want right at home – without the carbs.
-My homemade keto poke bowl is made with cauliflower rice instead of white rice, which lowers the carbs and ups the nutrients.
+Look no further, this keto poke bowl recipe with spicy mayo gives you all the spicy tuna flavor you want right at home — without the carbs.
+It’s made with cauliflower rice instead of white rice, which lowers the carbs and ups the nutrients.
+It’s similar to ahi tuna salad, but in rice bowl form!

 So, here it is.
-My husband had this whole30 poke bowl recipe 3 times this past week and can’t get enough of it – and I hope you feel the same way.
+My husband had this low carb poke bowl recipe 3 times this past week and can’t get enough of it – and I hope you feel the same way.
 (But if raw fish isn’t your thing, browse my other keto recipes for a better fit.)

 What Is An Ahi Poke Bowl?